 I AM SELLING MY HOUSE … DOES A NEW BATHROOM PAY?

-As a Realtor for over 24 years, I was often asked, what things a homeowner should do, and what they should leave alone.
+As a Realtor for over 24 years, I was often asked.
+What things as a homeowner should do, and what they should leave alone.
 Bathrooms are one of those areas that fall into both camps.
 I had a rule of thumb.
 If you spend $1 you need to increase the value by $1.50.

 The questions to ask are: Is the current bathroom functional?
 Are the walls solid?
 Are the taps working properly?
 Is there any evidence of mold?
 On a scale of 1 to 10 how ugly is it?
 What condition is the rest of the house in?